Rus1999/Rainbow-Song/README.md

 A song about rainbows in the key of C major.

-The song is a happy song.
+The song is a happy song about rainbow.

 Rainbow Rainbow Rainbow.